FaboBence/HackMarathon_MechaHU_3/README.md

 ![image](https://user-images.githubusercontent.com/65888378/117469018-9281e780-af55-11eb-9431-832543ec5b88.png)

 # Detailed description
-During the preprocess stage, we apply Gaussian blur and thresholding algorithm to reduce noise.
+During the preprocess stage, we apply **Gaussian blur** and **thresholding** algorithm to reduce noise.
 The parameters of the algorithms have been carefully set to reach an optimum on the training data set.
 The tresholding is not hard-coded, the parameters adapt themselves dynamically to the brightest pixels of the image.

-The edge detection is done by a Canny algorithm.
+The **edge detection** is done by a **Canny algorithm**.
 At this stage of image procession the picture is usually still noisy, so the algorithm won't only find the edges of the ground truth ellipse, but also other edges which have to be removed in the further steps.

 As we mentioned earlier, after edge detection the fitted ellipse won't fit well due the noisy edges.